 Step 7: Truss Manufacturing Begins

 Before beginning, the truss designer has examined the building plans utilizing the Mitek E-frame engineering program to determine load bearing points and lumber and truss plate requirements.
-He then creates all of the shop cutting and manufacturing paperwork.
+They then create all of the shop cutting and manufacturing paperwork.

 The lumber for the trusses is pulled based on the nearest dimensional length and other building specifications.
-We predominantly work with (SPF) lumber but many times other species are required for strength values.
+North American Truss predominantly works with (SPF) lumber but many times other species are required for strength values.
 This often includes Southern Yellow Pine (SYP).
 Both of theses species are available in several grades of Machine Stress Ratings (MSR).

-By hand selecting what lumber is ideal for each facet of the truss, we are able to replace heavier lumber with lighter lumber without compromising the strength of the final build.
+By hand selecting what lumber is ideal for each facet of the truss, heavier lumber is replaced with lighter lumber without compromising the strength of the final build.